top of page

 What type of flooring will replace the carpet?

 Per the recommendation of the acoustic engineers, the aisles and stairs leading to the balcony will be covered with carpet and the area under the pews will have a hard surface flooring.
 The biggest impact acoustically with the hard surface flooring will be the ability to better hear the singing of those around you.
-A side-benefit is that the carpet can be replaced in the future without the need to remove the pews.

 What about the LCT?
 How is the tree structure affected by the elevated choir loft?